Elon Musk's Boring Company set to unveil its first Los Angeles-area tunnel

 If successful, the Hawthorne tunnel is envisioned as eventually connecting to a network of other tunnels, yet to be approved or built.

-Last month, the Boring Company scrapped plans for a slightly longer 2.7-mile segment under a West Los Angeles neighborhood, settling litigation brought by community groups opposed to that project.
+Last month, the Boring Company scrapped plans for a slightly longer 4.35km segment under a West Los Angeles neighborhood, settling litigation brought by community groups opposed to that project.

 But Musk's company announced it was moving ahead with a proposed tunnel across town to connect Dodger Stadium, home of the city's Major League Baseball team, to the existing subway line.

-In June, Boring was selected by the city of Chicago to build a 17-mile underground transit system linking that city's downtown to O'Hare International Airport.
-The company also has proposed an East Coast Loop that would run from Washington, D.C., out to the Maryland suburbs.
+In June, Boring was selected by the city of Chicago to build a 27.4km underground transit system linking that city's downtown to O'Hare International Airport.
+The company also has proposed an East Coast Loop that would run from Washington, DC, out to the Maryland suburbs.